swiftyis1/2023AtokaScidatavsstate/README.md

 * Performance metrics for Atoka HS and statewide comparisons- Atoka above the zscore of 1.
 * Identification and performance of magnet schools and charters- Atoka scores were just below many of the top magnets.
 * Schools that outperformed Atoka HS, identified for follow-up research
+* Atoka compares with a passrate for the state report card of 32 compared to the state being a mean of 19 and sd of 12.
+This means we were more than 1 sd above the mean.

 ## Tools and Libraries